Outdoor pest control is something that crosses all our minds at some point.

 Some genius that’s clearly working well above my pay grade has come up with this amazing stat – there are 200 million insects to every human.
 The guy that’s come up with this crazy number must have some unbelievable abacus skills to have done all that counting.
 But let’s take him at his word.

 This shows that as much as we think we dominate planet earth, we’re still living on a planet dominated by tiny bugs.
-And because of this stat the best we can hope for when entering the great outdoors is simple pest control.
-We can’t eliminate them so if we have flies, ants or bees invading our perfect picnic or BBQ we have to look at ways of moving them on by making it uncomfortable to stay, denying them food, or by offering a decoy food source.
+And because of this stat, the best we can hope for when entering the great outdoors is simple outdoor pest control.
+We can’t eliminate them so if we have flies, ants or bees invading our perfect picnic or BBQ we have to look at ways of moving them on by making it uncomfortable to stay.
+Denying them food, or by offering a decoy food source.

 If you’re one of the cool kids in the insect world the place to be seen is your local bin.
-So again, don’t be silly and set up your picnic or BBQ in an area close to any refuse point.
+So again, practice good outdoor pest control and set up your picnic or BBQ in an area far away from any refuse point.
 Have a quick look around and if possible move your eating area out into the open a good hundred meters away from the bugs’ social scene.

 Insects haven’t joined your outdoor party to listen to your jokes or to sit there continually pressing skip on your playlist, passing comment on how rubbish your taste in music is.
-No. They’re there for one reason only – to pilfer your food.
-So do your best to deny them this and they should move on to easier pickings.
+No. Outdoor pest control suggests if you do your best to deny them this, they should move on to easier pickings.

 Keep food packed away until right before it will be served.
 Bring food covers to protect your snacks when left unattended.
 And as for the creepy critters favorite picnic and BBQ treats, sugary drinks, do your best to bring resealable containers.
 If this isn’t possible, a common trick many picnic goers use is to bring cupcake liners with a straw poked through the middle.
 The cupcake liner then acts as a shield once the straw is placed in a drink.
 A more expensive option is to use mason jars with a hole in the lid as shown below.

-Pack a battery powered fan.
-Flying insects don’t like the unnatural displacement of air a fan provides so placing one to circulate air over your food should annoy them sufficiently for them to move on, with the added bonus of keeping your food a little cooler.
-A company called O2COOL provide a vast array of battery powered fans for outdoor use, and one I can recommend as I use it myself is their 5-inch portable fan – and at that price you can’t go wrong.
+Pack a battery powered fan to help with outdoor pest control.
+Flying insects don’t like the unnatural displacement of air a fan provides.
+So placing one to circulate air over your food should annoy them sufficiently for them to move on.
+With the added bonus of keeping your food a little cooler.
+A company called O2COOL provide a vast array of battery powered fans for outdoor use.
+And one I can recommend as I use it myself is their 5-inch portable fan .
+At that price, you can’t go wrong.

 “Yes your luminous yellow picnic blanket looks lovely, I’m not sure why everyone doesn’t have one.”
 Maybe it’s because such bright colors attract lots of insects.
 So when packing your picnic or BBQ, make sure you don’t use brightly colored bags, baskets, seats and of course blankets.

-Having followed the above steps, you’ve done your best to minimize the chances of insect invaders right from the start.
-But as we know, “the best-laid plans of mice and men often go awry”, so let’s have a look at ways to rid ourselves of the most common bugs that may become a problem.
+If you follow the above steps, you’ve done your best to effectively implement outdoor pest control.
+But as we know, “the best-laid plans of mice and men often go awry”.
+So let’s have a look at ways to rid ourselves of the most common bugs that may become a problem.